 According to Einstein, you can’t lose mass.
 But you can convert mass to energy.
 Stars are a thermonuclear reaction where four hydrogen atoms are combined together into helium through heat.

 So, what stars do during their lifecycle is just burn hydrogen into helium and release energy.
-Typically, main sequence stars like our sun go through this process for about 95% of its life.
+Typically, main sequence stars like our sun go through this process for about 95% of their life.

 It takes light 1 astronomical unit to reach us.
 It’s because of this solar energy that Earth is the only planet known to harbor life.
 Planets that are in this “just right” distance are in the Goldilocks zone.